 Oman Real Estate Expo (OREX) 2026 is held in partnership with the Ministry of Housing and Urban Planning and serves as the Sultanate’s dedicated platform for residential and commercial property investment, master-planned developments, and the policy frameworks shaping Oman’s real estate future.
 Incorporating the Real Estate Conference, OREX and the Real Estate Conference bring together developers, investors, government officials and financial institutions at the exact moment Oman’s property market is experiencing its most significant transformation, with residential prices up 18.7% year-on-year (According to NCSI 2025 Q3 Report) , Sultan Haitham City delivering its first phase, and foreign freehold ownership reforms unlocking an entirely new buyer base.

 Oman Design & Build Expo (ODBX) 2026 is held in partnership with the Ministry of Commerce, Industry and Investment Promotion, bringing together the wide spectrum of the construction, building systems, interior design and sustainable materials industry under a single roof.
 The ODBW Symposium brought to you by a three-day masterclass programme from the Project Management Institute (PMI), will explore AI’s role in future infrastructure, talent readiness, and the delivery of complex, sustainable projects.
-Together, OREX, the Real Estate Conference and ODBX complete each other and attending both secures a strategic advantage that no single-event delegate can replicate.
+Together, OREX, the Real Estate Conference and ODBX complete each other, and attending both secures a strategic advantage that no single-event delegate can replicate.

 At Oman Real Estate Expo and the Real Estate Conference, which will place from 10-13 May 2026, investors, developers, financial institutions and property buyers will find the most concentrated and commercially fertile real estate environment in the Sultanate.
 With transactions hitting 3.3 billion Omani rials in 2024, a 29.5% leap year-on-year, Oman’s property market has decisively turned the corner.
 OREX places every delegate in direct proximity to the project developers, investment banks, and government entities shaping the next chapter of Oman’s urban landscape.
 The partnerships formed here will secure land, unlock capital, and launch the projects that will define Muscat’s skyline for the next twenty years.